 Typical Fellowship Experience

-The Fellows’ experience begins with their selection in mid- to late-March.
+The Fellows’ experience begins with their selection in mid-January.
 The Program advises successful candidates by email soon after the interviews.
 Once they are selected, Payne Program staff work closely with the fellows to begin security and medical clearances and to facilitate their placement in an internship in Washington, DC during the summer and with a USAID Foreign Service Mentor.
 Participation in the Payne Program is conditional upon successful completion of pre-employment procedures specified by USAID, including background investigations for a security clearance and medical examinations.

 All new Fellows arrive in Washington in mid-May to participate in an orientation program that introduces them to the program and their USAID Foreign Service career.
 Fellows then begin domestic internships in Washington DC for approximately ten weeks.
 In addition, the Fellows take part in various meetings at Howard University and trips to institutions involved in international development to learn more about foreign policy formulation and implementation.

 They meet with USAID officials at many levels, as well as with representatives from other executive branch agencies, Capitol Hill, non-governmental organizations, and foreign diplomats.

 They participate in activities to strengthen skills such as writing needed for their USAID Foreign Service careers.
 The Payne Program covers costs of travel, room and board and provides a stipend for the summer program.